96boards/documentation/consumer/rock/installation/linux-upgrade_tool.md

 **Note**: You don't need to switch the HOST/DEVICE switch for USB OTG, in maskrom mode, USB OTG is forced as device mode.

+Alternatively, if you are running Android and can access ADB, you can reboot the device to loader mode `adb reboot bootloader` then use the upgrade_tool to reset the device into maskrom mode `upgrade_tool rd 3`.

 After the device is in maskrom mode, on the host PC, `lsusb` should show the following VID/PID if the board is in maskrom mode: `Bus 003 Device 061: ID 2207:0011`